• About Connective

 After defining our brand identity, the next step is to energize it.
 Just like a person, a brand has its own unique personality and voice.
 These elements are key to forming a brand essence that sets us apart from our competitors and ensures consistency across all our communication channels.

-Defining the Brand Essence
+Defining the brand essence

 The essence of a brand is its soul.
 It encapsulates what the brand represents and can be articulated in a single word, phrase, or sentence.
 It’s the fundamental core of the brand, ensuring its consistency and authenticity.